JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/3_events.rst

 When events are triggered, they can either succeed or fail.
 For example, if an event is to be triggered at the end of a computation and everything works out fine, the event will succeed.
 If an exceptions occurs during that computation, the event will fail.

-To trigger an event and mark it as successful, you can use :func:`succeed(ev::Event, value=nothing) <succeed>`.
+To trigger an event and mark it as successful, you can use :func:`succeed(ev::AbstractEvent, value=nothing) <succeed>`.
 You can optionally pass a value to it (e.g., the results of a computation).

-To trigger an event and mark it as failed, call :func:`fail(ev::Event, exc::Exception) <fail>` and pass an :class:`Exception` instance to it (e.g., the exception you caught during your failed computation).
+To trigger an event and mark it as failed, call :func:`fail(ev::AbstractEvent, exc::Exception) <fail>` and pass an :class:`Exception` instance to it (e.g., the exception you caught during your failed computation).

-There is also a generic way to trigger an event: :func:`trigger(ev::Event, cause::BaseEvent) <trigger>`.
+There is also a generic way to trigger an event: :func:`trigger(ev::AbstractEvent, cause::BaseEvent) <trigger>`.
 This will take the value and outcome (success or failure) of the event passed to it.

 All three methods return the event instance they are bound to.
 This allows you to do things like::